Poetry & Prose

 Speaking of English artists, there was a wonderful Turner show at the Baltimore Museum of Art (BMA); 3/24/2002; Turner contemporary w Blake but what opposite artists, or are they?
 T supposedly says on his death bed, "The sun is god"?
 No one has painted the sun as well- well, maybe Kent- but T's is a fuzzy sun, Art history is commenting on itself on the walls of the BMA in that there are many studies or drafts of T's that are not finished works.
 He would not have expected to see them on a museum wall- but they are wonderful impressionistic, unfinished watercolors they are- I think of my friend, Lawrence Goldsmith.
 T captures the sublime in nature- his paintings really are a force in that they put you into the middle of a storm!

-Reading Jack Lindsay's bio of Turner I realize I am going to have to do more than an aside on Turner.
+Reading Jack Lindsay's bio of Turner I realize I should do more than an aside on Turner.
 He is a great and seminal figure in art- the same way that Daumier was in France.
-I get the feeling that art historians or critics don't give him his due in the mode (which is so common) of- AO- he was popular enough in his own time to have enough consideration, or, his work is so OBVIOUSLY good that we don=t have to say anything@.
-(It's as if art critics are so crippled in their own psyches (most of them) that they can not give credit where credit is due!
+I get the feeling that art historians or critics don't give him his due in the mode (which is so common) of- AO- he was popular enough in his own time to have enough consideration, or, his work is so OBVIOUSLY good that we don=t have to say [email protected] (It's as if art critics are so crippled in their own psyches (most of them) that they can not give credit where credit is due!
 He was deservedly popular in his own time.
 I try to imagine a meeting between him and Blake (has the makings of a great play).
-Lindsay reports: AFalk states with no authority that Blake was T's pupil in 1798, found him neglectful, and in revenge withheld notification of a lucrative commission.
+Lindsay reports: Falk states with no authority that Blake was T's pupil in 1798, T found him neglectful, and in revenge withheld notification of a lucrative commission.
 A more unlikely story it would be hard to find.

 I get a book of Blake's illustrations-in water color- to Dante.
 This seems to me the best of Blake.